Panama Canal expansion project: Locks

-Water saving basins
+Water-saving basins

 The new locks have water-saving basins to reduce the volume of water that is needed in lock operation.
 The operation of both the old and new locks uses gravity and valves.
 There is no pumping involved.

 Operation of the locks, old and new, uses water from Gatun Lake.
 Even in the original situation with two lock lanes, water supply can be limited at the end of Panama's dry season, when the lake's water level is low.
 The addition of a third set of locks meant that this water supply issue needed to be addressed.

 For the new locks, three basins are associated with each lock chamber.
 The volume lost per cycle is two-fifths of the "moving water" chamber volume.
 The other three-fifths is reused.
 An equal savings of water, based on the same principle, could be reached by adding more lock chambers.
 Constructing a stair of eight chambers (instead of three) to elevate 26 m would use an 3.25 m water slice per cycle.
 However, this would require ships to travel through eight locks, making ship handling less efficient.

 Water usage is calculated per single lock cycle.
 It is determined by the water volume in a lock chamber between the levels it handles.
 Essentially, each cycle uses the volume of water discharged by the lock chamber (its width multiplied by its height and depth).
 When the locks are in stairs, as in the Panama Canal, only the first (highest) lock chamber matters for this calculation.
 None of the lower locks use additional water; they have the same volume.
-Moreover, the ship's underwater volume does not matter, because that volume is present both before and after the change in water level and thus is part of the non-moved volume.
+The ship's underwater volume does not matter, because that volume is present both before and after the change in water level and thus is part of the non-moved volume.